kyma-project/kyma/components/telemetry-operator/README.md

 For now, creating Fluent Bit pods is out of scope of the operator.
 An existing Fluent Bit DaemonSet is expected.

-The generated ConfigMap (`logging-fluent-bit-sections` in the `kyma-system` namespace by default) has to be mounted to the Fluent Bit pods and consumed by an `@INCLUDE` statement in an existing [configuration file](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file).
+The generated ConfigMap (by default, `logging-fluent-bit-sections` in the `kyma-system` namespace) must be mounted to the Fluent Bit pods and consumed by an `@INCLUDE` statement in an existing [configuration file](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file).
 File references and environment variables are available in an additional ConfigMap or Secret.

 See the flags the configure all ConfigMaps, Secret and DaemonSet names in [main.go](main.go).